Beakman's World: Summary

-Zaloom also appeared as various "guest scientists" and historic figures, such as Thomas A. Edison, Robert H. Goddard and Philo T. Farnsworth.
-When Senta Moses was added to the show's cast, the producers began to use a majority of the sound effects from the NBC game show Scrabble.

-One segment of the show was the famed "Beakman Challenge".
+Zaloom also appeared as various "guest scientists" and historic figures, such as Thomas A. Edison, Henry Ford, Robert H. Goddard and Philo T. Farnsworth.
+When Senta Moses was added to the show's cast, the producers began to use a majority of the sound effects from the NBC game show Scrabble.One segment of the show was the famed "Beakman Challenge".
 During this segment, Beakman would challenge Lester to do a stunt that illustrated a basic scientific feat.
 During the first season, virtually every challenge related to either air pressure or Bernoulli's principle.
 The show addressed this during the second season, by having Lester exclaim to Beakman (as he was explaining the science behind a trick) "AIR PRESSURE!
 IT'S ALWAYS AIR PRESSURE!"
 In later episodes, the rest of the cast would sometimes have their turn to perform a "Beakman Challenge" under their own name (e.g. "The Lester Challenge" or "The Liza Challenge", etc.) and challenge Beakman to accomplish the feat.
+When Eliza Schneider joined the cast for season 2, she would get her own segment in the middle of each show called "Those Disgusting Animals" where Liza would showcase small animals such as slugs or mosquitoes.

 Before an experiment, the following verbal warning was given: "Any experiment performed at home should be done with adult supervision and all appropriate safety precautions should be taken.
 All directions should be followed exactly and no substitutions should be used."
 The same warning was given during the end credits.

 At the beginning and end of the show, as well as before or after commercial breaks, the show featured short scenes portraying puppet penguins, Don (voiced by Bert Berdis) and Herb (voiced by Alan Barzman), at the South Pole watching Beakman's World on television.
 The penguins were named after Don Herbert, who starred as Mr. Wizard in Mr. Wizard's World.
 Mark Ritts (Lester) was also one of the puppeteers operating the penguins.

-Beakman's World plays in weekend syndication in the United States and in several other countries.
-It is distributed by Sony Pictures Television in the U.S. and in other countries.
+The show's theme song and incidental music was composed by Devo frontman Mark Mothersbaugh and Denis M. Hannigan.
+The Beakman's World theme is an amalgam of Zydeco and Synthpop, uses an accordion for its main riff and prominently features a wide array of wacky sound effects.
+(Mothersbaugh and the show's production designer, Wayne White, had previously worked in the same roles on Pee-wee's Playhouse which also aired on CBS.)